mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ```
 ```
-Gas Giant satellite, Argi has been extensively colonised with vast underground city complexes
-(known as Pellucidar).
+Gas Giant satellite, Argi has been extensively colonised with vast underground city complexes (known as Pellucidar).
 The planet was originally colonised by Vilani nobles during the First Imperium and retained much of their technology during the
 Long Night.
-This evolved into the Aakhri Empire which perverted the Vilani caste system into a slave- based republic.
+This evolved into the Aakhri Empire which perverted the Vilani caste system into a slave-based republic.
 The Empire used its technology to
 ```

 enslave much of Argi and Sapphyre subsectors.
 Over